Minorities in Iraq: Assyrians

-The Akkadian influenced Aramaic-speaking Assyrians are the indigenous people of Iraq and descendants of those who ruled ancient Akkad, Assyria and Babylonia.
-More generally speaking, the Assyrians (like the Mandeans) are descendants of the ancient Mesopotamians (Sumer, Akkad, Assyria, Babylon, Adiabene, Osroene and Hatra).
-They speak dialects of the Aramaic of the Assyrian and Babylonian Empires and have their own written script.
-They began to convert to Christianity in the 1st and 2nd centuries AD formerly having followed the ancient Sumerian-Akkadian religion (also known as Ashurism).
-There are believed to be no more than 500,000 Assyrians remaining in Iraq, with a large concentration in the diaspora.
-They are Iraq's fourth largest ethnic group after the Arabs, the Kurds and the Iraqi Turkmen.
+The Neo-Aramaic-speaking Assyrians are one of the indigenous peoples of Iraq and the descendants of those who ruled ancient Akkad, Assyria and Babylonia.
+More generally speaking, the Assyrians (like the Mandaeans) are the descendants of the ancient Mesopotamians (Sumer, Akkad, Assyria, Babylon, Adiabene, Osroene and Hatra).
+They began to convert to Christianity in the 1st and 2nd centuries AD, formerly having followed ancient Mesopotamian religion.
+They are Iraq's fourth largest ethnic group after the Arabs, the Kurds and the Turkmen.